Tere-Parra/Differential-Genes-in-Two-Types-of-Abiotic-Stress-in-Plants/README.md

 The count data and metadata were taken from: Damián Balfagón, Zandalinas, S. I., dos, T., Claudete Santa‐Catarina, & Gómez‐Cadenas, A. (2022).
 Reduction of heat stress pressure and activation of photosystem II repairing system are crucial for citrus tolerance to multiple abiotic stress combinations.
 Physiologia Plantarum, 174(6). https://doi.org/10.1111/ppl.13809 and from the Gene Expression Omnibus Data (https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE203331) The data contains 48 samples with 6 biological replicates for each stress condition.
 You can find the GDC data here (https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE203331)

 ## About the analysis
-In this analysis we took only the samples belonging to the conditions of water stress (WS) and water stress together with irradiation (WS + HL), belonging to the project mentioned above.
+In this analysis, we took only the samples belonging to the conditions of water stress (WS) and water stress together with irradiation (WS + HL), belonging to the project mentioned above.

 We found differential genes and contrasted the analysis in both conditions to observe metabolites and functions that are overexpressed or inactivated for each condition.
 Differential expression analysis allows us to obtain genes that are deactivated/overexpressed for each condition.
 So if you contrast WS against WS+ HL with Deseq2, you would expect to see genes that are overexpressed for WS and inactive for WS+HL (this will depend on the bioinformatics software you decide to use).

 ## Methods
 We use R's Deseq2 library to generate the condition contrast.
 In this repository, we are going to show the necessary steps of differential expression analysis.
-To do this, we are going to divide it into different stages.
+To do this, we are going to divide it into different steps.

 1)	Obtaining metadata and counts